odpi/egeria-docs/site/docs/getting-started/dojo/egeria-dojo-day-1-2-project-introduction.md

 * Describe why the Egeria project is called "egeria".

-* Log on to the ODPi slack service and post a message to the  `#egeria-dojo-live` channel to say that you have got this far in the dojo.
+* Log on to the LF AI and Data slack service and post a message to the  `#egeria-dojo-live` channel to say that you have got this far in the dojo.

 ## Downloads for next session